 This policy emphasizes the correlation between attendance and academic achievement.The term “in-class” applies to both in person and online synchronous class meetings.

 A student is expected to attend all class meetings of courses in which they are enrolled.
-Any form of attendance used by an individual professor as a criteria for evaluation must be specified in the course syllabus and presented to students during the first week of classes.
-Instructors must allow students to make up missed in-class work such as examinations, quizzes, writing assignments, and any other criteria used in the computation of grades for excused absences.
-Students who may miss field experiences for an excused absence, such as but not limited to: methods, practicums, clinical experiences, internships and student teacher experiences shall develop mutually agreeable alternative plans in advance (if possible) with the faculty member.
+Any form of attendance used by an individual professor as a criterion for evaluation must be specified in the course syllabus and presented to students during the first week of classes.
+For excused absences, Instructors must allow students to make up missed in-class work such as examinations, quizzes, writing assignments, and any other criteria used in the computation of grades.
+Students who may miss field experiences for an excused absence, such as but not limited to: methods, practicums, clinical experiences, internships and student teacher experiences shall develop mutually agreeable alternative plans (in advance if possible) with the faculty member.
 Students must provide documentation of an excused absence upon the instructor’s request.

 An instructor must take attendance in a course at the first class session.
 At the beginning of the first class session, the instructor may “give away” the seat that has been reserved for any student who has failed to attend the first class without an excused absence.
 The faculty member should use Self-Service/Student Planning and under Grading for that course indicate that the student “Never Attended.”
 The student whose reserved seat has been reassigned must formally drop or withdraw from the course.

 Any student who feels that an instructor has incorrectly handled a request for an excused absence has the right to appeal that decision to the appropriate dean.
 The decision of the dean is final.